chriszrc/generator/README.md

 ## Additions
 These are the additions that do not come with the standard express generator.
+1. Add option for no view engine, we're restful round these parts
 1. Nodemon for livereload by default
 1. Dotenv - cause who doesn't need this
 1. Helmet - you've got yours on right?